 This blog is a promotion-free zone.

 As my regular readers know, I never get free or discounted goods or services for mentioning anything on this blog (or anywhere else).
 I only write about things I find interesting and/or useful.
-I'm an American travel writer living in California and Seville, Spain.
+I'm an American travel writer dividing my time between Seville, Spain, and California.
 I travel the world seeking eccentric people, quirky places, and outrageously delicious food so I can have the fun of writing about them here.

-Use the search box below to find out about other places I've written about.
-Winner of the 2023 Firebird Book Award for Travel
+Winner of the Firebird Book Award for Travel

 BLOG ARCHIVES